Reid Hoffman: Politics

-Since 2011, Hoffman has been a member of the Bilderberg Group, which gathers 120–150 North American and European "political leaders and experts from industry, finance, academia and the media" for an annual invitation-only closed-door conference.
-Since then he has attended every year with the exception of 2013.
+Since at least 2011, Hoffman has been a member and regular attendee of the Bilderberg Group, which gathers 120–150 North American and European "political leaders and experts from industry, finance, academia and the media" for an annual invitation-only closed-door conference.
 Hoffman is also listed as a member of the Council on Foreign Relations, to which he was elected in 2015.